Real-time data visualization: Examples and best practices

 • Faster decision-making – Live metrics enable teams to act immediately.

-• Improved efficiency – Visual alerts and filters reduce the need for manual monitoring.
+• Improved operational efficiency – Visual alerts and filters reduce the need for manual monitoring.

 • Greater accuracy – Seeing data in real-time helps catch errors early.